 - No bounce: We observed that a lot parents preferred not to purchase a crib mattress that would entice the kids into jumping up and down on it rather than sleeping on it.
 This feature was tested rigorously by our participant kids for about four weeks or so.

-- Reasonable price: The crib mattresses that were tested lied in the price range between $50 and $300.
+- Reasonable price: The crib mattresses that were tested lied in a wide price range.
 The cheap mattresses that we discovered, had lots of bad reviews regarding fluids and urine being able to get leaked through the mattress cover, the sagging mattress and the quick wear and tear associated with it.
-There is a wide array of mattresses and organic mattresses in particular, that are worth more than $300.
+There is a wide array of mattresses and organic mattresses in particular, that are worth quite a lot.
 We found out that spending more than this threshold value was absolutely not required.
-According to some experts, there is no need to spend around $400 on a crib mattress.
+According to some experts, there is no need to spend a huge amount of money on a crib mattress.
 They believed that such a high price would only make the parents feel satisfied and would do no good to the quality of the mattress and the safety that it promises.

 - Warranty and customer service: If there is something wrong with the mattress, then a warranty coverage and good quality customer service could come to your rescue in case of a sagging or torn mattress.
 We took into account the timings when it was easier to get into contact with a certain company and if there was any contact information available.